01Sample auditInspect the output

 What should stop before client use?

-Unsupported commitments, unclear ownership, stale notes, sensitive details, and conflicts between sources are held for human decision.
+Unsupported commitments, unclear ownership, stale notes, and sensitive details are held for human decision.
+Conflicts between sources are held too.

 Ready state